- Freedom Software

 Be sure to put first things first.
 It is important to begin the process by sitting down with staff members to set goals and discuss functionality possibilities.
 The primary goals for the implementation of any new membership management software should be to increase staff efficiency/effectiveness and member engagement, but what that means is often specific to each organization.
 Ask your team what features would help the organization reach its goals most.
 Nothing should be off the table for now.

 At this point, each department should determine which features are necessary for organizational goal achievement.
 These features are your needs – your “must-haves.”
 Those desired features that do not meet the must-have criteria are your “nice-to-haves”—features that would be helpful but not of paramount importance.

 That doesn’t mean you should toss them to the wayside, though; instead, you should rank them in order of most to least beneficial to the organization so that if and when you have room enough in your budget to inject additional features you already know where to start.

-If you spoke with your prospective MMS provider before presenting to the board, you likely already have some sense of the general costs associated with the product/service.
+If you spoke with your prospective membership management software provider before presenting to the board, you likely already have some sense of the general costs associated with the product/service.
 However, if you haven’t, now would be a good time to do so.
 Speaking with multiple service providers to gauge prices across the industry would also benefit your budget-setting process.
 Be sure to inquire about the initial fees and the ongoing monthly/annual costs.